Paradise Shores Cabins

 If you are coming from the west, you will take M-123 north out of Newberry.
 You will come to that same light.
 Turn left of course on Whitefish Pointe Road.
 (Map)

-Sorry, No Pets
+Sorry, No Pets are allowed on the premises.

 For reservations, availability, and